slevomat/coding-standard/README.md

 Disallows implicit array creation.

+#### SlevomatCodingStandard.Attributes.AttributeAndTargetSpacingSniff 🔧

+Checks lines count between attribute and its target (or target's documentation comment).

+Sniff provides the following settings:

+* `linesCount`: lines count between attribute and its target

 #### SlevomatCodingStandard.Attributes.DisallowAttributeJoining 🔧

 Requires that only one attribute can be placed inside `#[]` (no comma-separated list).
 In case of more attributes applied, they are split into individual `#[]` blocks.